mbatgh/gmxstrain/README.md

 ## Limitations

-- The MD simulations in the NPT ensemble use the Berendsen barostate, which does not produce a (thermodynamically) correct NPT ensemble.
+- The constant pressure MD simulations use the Berendsen barostate, which does not produce a (thermodynamically) correct NPT ensemble.
 One could use the Parrinello-Raman barostate which is also implemented in Gromacs, but this can lead to large fluctuations of the volume, and numerical instabilities.
 In our experience using Berendsen is a minor issue, and the resulting errors are